godotengine/godot-docs/classes/class_animationtreeplayer.rst

 - :ref:`int<class_int>` **transition_node_get_input_count** **(** :ref:`String<class_string>` id **)** const

 Returns the number of inputs for the transition node with name ``id``.
+You can add inputs by rightclicking on the transition node.

 .. _class_AnimationTreePlayer_transition_node_get_xfade_time: